 You might wonder how did I get there?
 It’s a great story about how helping other (good) people you can help yourself.

 I was involved in the development of Covcell GED prep for people who want to get their HSE diploma and got recommended by the owners of this website to their friends who run “the Office”.
 And I am entirely grateful and tell you helping other good people pays off.
 But going back to my story.

 On Friday night Chiefy e-mailed me and told me to come in this afternoon to start work – I asked what time, and if I needed to bring my laptop.

 Did she reply?
-No she did not.
+No, she did not.
 I turned up at 1 p.m. today anyway and she swiftly apologized for not getting back to me.
-She sat me down in the office and said she had things for me to do – a look of dread crossed my face, and as she turned round I was trying to pick up my bag and find the escape route.
+She sat me down in the office and said she had things for me to do – a look of dread crossed my face, and as she turned around I was trying to pick up my bag and find the escape route.

 She sat down and simply said, “We would like you to carry out a full marketing audit if that’s OK?”
 Um… sure?
 I was expecting her to ask me to part the Red Sea, or build an ark, but a marketing audit I can do, yes sir.